-This section lists the most common built-in tests and script-based tests.
+This section lists the available tests.

 Caution: Some tests are destructive to data on the media.
 When a test is destructive to data, this is indicated in the test description.
 To prevent data loss, use media that is either new or that contains unimportant data that can be erased.
 Do not attempt to perform a test unless you are thoroughly familiar with its usage, or have been instructed to do so by HP support personnel.